From Audacity Development Manual

 Reduce amplitude to allow for restored peaks (dB)

-This enables you to reduce the amplification of the current selection (default is -9 dB) to provide headroom for the clip-fixed reconstruction.
+Reduces the amplification of the current selection (default is -9 dB) to provide headroom for the clip-fixed reconstruction.